BlondeauJulien/Marmibon-recipe/README.md

 [X] prevent user to save a recipe he created

-[] When on a recipe and click "recette au hasard" the address link doesn't change
+[X] When on a recipe and click "recette au hasard" the url doesn't change

 Search